Dipsingh/dipsingh.github.io/_posts/2020-5-17-ECMP-Algorithm-Analysis.md

 ---
 layout: post
-title: Colorization of RFC 2992: Analysis of an ECMP Algorithm
+title: Colorization of RFC 2992(Analysis of an ECMP Algorithm)
 ---
 ## Motivation
 I recently observed a conversation around ECMP/Hash buckets which made me realize on how the end to end concept is not